Open Gearing / Gears

 A crossed-axis helical gear can be used when a design requires shafts to transmit power at different angles.
 They are best used for light to moderate loads and require the correct type of lubrication.
 Helical gears with 45 degree helix angles are widely used and can be positioned on either parallel or perpendicular shafts.

 Used on right angles on non-intersecting shafts and consist of a cylindrical worm that meshes with a larger gear, often called a wheel.
 The worm has a screw-type thread and requires several revolutions to drive the wheel through a single revolution; so a wide range of speed-reduction ratios can be obtained in a limited space.
 They are suitable for applications with shock loads.
 The screw action results in quiet operation but worm gears exhibit lower efficiency than other gear types.
+There are three types of configurations:

 - The least common has a cylindrical worm meshing with a helical gear.